Dagger linear logic for categorical quantum mechanics: Linearly distributive categories

-When the map ${\sf m}$ is an isomorphism, then $\X$ is said to be an {\bf isomix category}.
-Recall that, when ${\sf m}$ is an isomorphism, the coherence requirement for the mix map is automatically satisfied (see \cite[Lemma 6.6]{CS97a}).
+When the mix map ${\sf m}$ is an isomorphism, then $\X$ is said to be an {\bf isomix category}.
+Recall that, when ${\sf m}$ is an isomorphism, the coherence requirement for the mixor is automatically satisfied (see \cite[Lemma 6.6]{CS97a}).
+Finiteness spaces \cite{Ehr05} and Chu Spaces \cite{Barr06} provide examples of isomix categories.